CloudEngineHub/LaMMA-P/README.md

 ```bash
 ./fast-downward.py --help
 ```

-Note: Make sure the Fast Downward planner is cloned in the root directory of the project.
-The default path used in the code is `/downward/fast-downward.py`.
-If you install it in a different location, update the `planner_path` variable in `scripts/pddlrun_llmseparate.py`.

 ### 3. OpenAI API Setup
 The code relies on OpenAI's API for LLM functionality.
 To set this up: